 This is far from an exhaustive analysis but it looks promising for Hernandez.
 Except for the sad trombone noises that are Pham and Cano.
 The issue with them, however, is that their high ground ball rates negated power production.
 Overall this is a good group of sluggers.

 But the lesson here is that exit velocity only tells us part of the story, and a metric like Statcast’s Barrel percentage can help fill the gaps.
 A Barrel isn’t just defined by exit velocity, but also by launch angle.
-Colloquially, these are the kinds of hits you might hear referred to as being “squared up” or “hit with authority”.
+Hard contact isn’t as useful to a hitter if it’s on the ground.

 Even going back a year there are good signs.
 In 2018, Hernandez’s 15.5% Barrel rate ranked in the top 3% of all qualified hitters.
 And I think that speaks volumes to what we can dream on with him as a hitter.
 But what about that first half in 2019?

 Hernandez struggled defensively, to put it mildly.
 During last year’s Players Weekend I gave him the nickname “Born To DH”.
 Ok, that was a bit unfair.
 And it probably didn’t help that he was adjusting to new outfield positioning under manager Charlie Montoyo.
 And about that – what the hell were the Jays doing?

 No other team shaded their left fielders towards centre as much as the Jays did last year.

 Red dots, left to right: Gurriel, McKinney, Drury, Hernandez, Alford, Fisher.

 Any theories as to why they were such an outlier? pic.twitter.com/OkxuuV5oTJ